No. 111 Squadron RAF: 1939–1940

 Still based at RAF Northolt at the outbreak of war, No. 111 (Fighter) Squadron relocated to RAF Acklington, Northumberland, in October 1939.
 The squadron scored its first victory on 29 November, when Sqn.
 Ldr.
 Broadhurst shot down a Heinkel He 111.
 Treble One moved even further north to RAF Drem, East Lothian, in December 1939 in order to provide cover for the Royal Navy at Scapa Flow.
 By May 1940, No. 111 (F) Squadron had returned south to RAF Northolt due to the German invasion of France.
 On 16 May, a flight from No. 111 (F) Squadron joined a flight from No. 253 Squadron to form a joint unit, with one half deploying to France and the other remaining in Britain.
 Treble One flew defensive flights during the Dunkirk evacuation.

 No. 111 (Fighter) Squadron played a role in the Battle of Britain while based at RAF Croydon, pioneering dangerous head-on attacks against the Luftwaffe bomber streams.
-However after suffering heavy losses in August 1940, the unit was rotated north in September to RAF Drem.
+However, after suffering heavy losses in August 1940, the unit was rotated north in September to RAF Drem.
 Claims included 47 aircraft shot down for 18 Hurricanes lost.

 1941–1945

 The squadron replaced its Hurricanes with Supermarine Spitfires in April 1941.
 In November, Treble One again relocated to RAF Gibraltar for support of Operation Torch, the invasion of North Africa.
-In a similar role it moved to Malta in June 1943 to support Operation Husky, the invasion of Sicily.
+Under the command of Squadron Leader George Hill it moved to Malta in June 1943 to support Operation Husky, the invasion of Sicily.
 No. 111 (F) Squadron moved through Italy with the advancing Allied ground forces and remained there until the end of the war, after which it moved to Austria.
-The squadron disbanded in May 1947.
+The squadron disbanded on 12 May 1947.
 269 aircraft were claimed shot down, making the squadron one of the top RAF scorers for the war.